 Bachelor of Education (Primary) - CC12

 The Bachelor of Education (Primary) provides you with the qualifications to teach in primary schools from foundation year to Year 6.
-Choose to study this course either on-campus or by online study and benefit from its unique features, which allows you to work while completing your studies.
+Choose to study this course either on-campus or by online study (if you are on-shore in Australia) and benefit from its unique features, which allows you to work while completing your studies.

 4 years full-time, 8 years part-time

 CQUniversity’s Bachelor of Education (Primary) is an initial teacher education course usually studied over a period of four years.
 The course qualifies you for professional registration which is administered in Queensland by the Queensland College of Teachers.
 You will demonstrate evidence of meeting the Australian Professional Standards for Teachers (Graduate career stage) throughout the course of study.
 On successful completion of the course, you will be eligible for employment in primary school contexts throughout Australia.